-In the framework of time-variable gravitational constant, we study a generalized Brans-Dicke theory by using a function $f(R)$ to replace the Ricci scalar $R$ in the original BD action.
-The action of system is written
+In framework of the time-variable gravitational constant, we study a generalized Brans-Dicke theory by using a function $f(R)$ to replace the Ricci scalar $R$ in the original BD action.
+The action of system is written as